FVNRLS/philosophers/README.md

 The solution approach of the project lies in the basic understanding of the threads commands such as: usleep, gettimeofday, pthread_create, pthread_detach, pthread_join, thread_mutex_init, pthread_mutex_destroy, pthread_mutex_lock, pthread_mutex_unlock.

+In addition, the following functions are allowed for the project: memset, printf, malloc, free, write.

 <br>**Rules**

 * A number of philosophers are sitting at a round table doing one of three things: